 If you have any worries or questions about how your personal information is handled please contact our Data Protection Officer by emailing email@example.com or calling 01252 622122 and asking to speak to the Data Protection Officer.

-For independent advice about data protection, privacy and data sharing issues, or to make a complaint about how Hart District Council has handled your personal information, you can contact the Information Commissioner’s Office (ICO) by emailing email@example.com, calling 0303 123 1113 or visiting ico.org.uk.
+For independent advice about data protection, privacy and data sharing issues, or to make a complaint about how Hart District Council has handled your personal information, you can contact the Information Commissioner’s Office by emailing firstname.lastname@example.org, calling 0303 123 1113 or visiting ico.org.uk.

 While we strive to keep the information that you supply secure, please be aware that the Internet is not a fully secure medium.

 Any changes to this policy will appear on this web page.